abilandz/PH8124/Lecture_8/Lecture_8.md

 When it comes to _stdout_ and _stderr_ streams, there is no difference between ```( ... )``` and```{ ... }```.
 The subshell ```( ... )``` is usually less efficient than the code block ```{ ... }```, because it runs a separate process.
 However, since it cannot modify the environment in which it is run globally, ```( ... )``` is safer.
 As a rule of thumb,  ```( ... )``` shall be preferred over ```{ ... }``` unless the efficiency is concern.

-Typically, the subshells are executed in the background, by using the following generic syntax:
+Typically, subshells are executed in the background, by using the following generic syntax:
 ```bash
 ( command-input-1; command-input-2; ... ; command-input-n; ) &
 ```
 The advantage of running subshells in the background is that now by using the **wait** command we can decide whether the rest of the code in the script will or will not wait the subshell execution to terminate (just like for any other command running in the background).
-This is very handy because we can use in that subshell automatically the already initialized environment in the script, execute the subshell, get back the result and keep environment unmodified.
+This is very handy because we can use in that subshell automatically the already initialized environment in the script, execute the subshell, use its result and keep environment unmodified.

 The use case of subshell is illustrated with the following simple example:
 ```bash